Skip to main content

 Conclusion

-As explained above, the court GRANTS the motion as to compelling written discovery responses and monetary sanctions, but DENIES without prejudice the motion as to enforcing the Stipulation.
-The moving party shall prepare and serve a proposed order consistent with this tentative ruling within five days of the date set for argument of this matter.
+Motion GRANTED as set forth above.
+The prevailing party shall prepare and serve a proposed order consistent with this tentative ruling within five days of the date set for argument of this matter.
 Opposing party shall inform the preparing party of objections as to form, if any, or whether the form of order is approved, within five days of receipt of the proposed order.
 The preparing party shall submit the proposed order and any objections to the court in accordance with California Rules of Court, Rule 3.1312.

 It is SO ORDERED.